MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 Read-only.

 ### [Get-MgIdentityGovernanceAccessReviewDecisionInstanceDecision](Get-MgIdentityGovernanceAccessReviewDecisionInstanceDecision.md)
-Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
+Each principal reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.

 ### [Get-MgIdentityGovernanceAccessReviewDecisionInstanceDefinition](Get-MgIdentityGovernanceAccessReviewDecisionInstanceDefinition.md)
 There is exactly one accessReviewScheduleDefinition associated with each instance.